RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### 1.1 Terminology

 **Sender and Receiver**
 - message is sent and it is important that it's sent securely.

 **Messages and Encryption**
 - message is called plaintext or cleartext (symbol for message *M*, plaintext *P*)
 - hiding the message's information is called encryption (symbol for encryption *E*)
 - encrypted text is called ciphertext (symbol for ciphertext *C*)
 - cryptography = how to keep messages secure
 - cryptanlysis = how to break ciphertext
 - cryptology = field of study (maths) that covers cryptography and cryptanalysis

 **Authentication, Integrity, and Nonrepudiation**
 - Authentication: the receiver knows that the sender is who they say they are
 - Integrity: message stays the same all the way to the receiver
 - Nonrepudiation: the sender must not be able to claim that they didn't send the message

 **Algorithms and Keys**
 - cryptographic algorithm = mathematic function for encrypting and decrypting
 - if algorithm's security depends on its secrecy it is called a restricted algorithm
   - inadequate by modern standards
 - modern algorithms use a key (symbol for key *K*)
   - key is a number
   - the range of numbers where the key is drawn is called the keyspace
   - key is used by encrypting and decrypting functions
   - this way the algorithm can be published and peer reviewed

 **Symmetric Algorithms**
-  - encrypting key and decrypting are the same or one can be derived form the other
+- encrypting key and decrypting are the same or one can be derived from the other
 - also called secret-key algorithms, single-key algorithms, or one-key algorithms
 - sender and receiver need to agree on a key before communications

 **Public-key Algorithms**
 - also called asymmetric algorithms
 - encrypting key and decrypting are different and one cannot feasibly be derived from the other
-  - encrypting key can be published often called public key
+- encrypting key can be published and is often called public key
 - decrypting key is often called private key

 **Cryptanalysis**
 - the science of recovering the plaintext without the key or recovering the key itself